camachevaz/ESL/_posts/2022-08-13-present-perfect-tutoring.markdown

 - Have you sang rancheras before?
 - Have you ever drunk wine?

-water
-- a glass of water
-- water
-- a bottle of water

-sound linking
+- sound linking
-have you ever fought asnake?
+- have you ever fought asnake?
-jav iu ever fot asneik
+- jav iu ever fot asneik

 WORK (THE PLACE WHERE YOU WORK)